ReenaCatherine/Breast-Cancer-Detection/README.md

 We are specifically using logistic regression model, to identify correlations between the following 9 independent variables and the class of the tumor (benign or malignant).

-The following are the features used in the project to detect cancer:

 * Clump thickness
 * Uniformity of cell size
 * Uniformity of cell shape